coleifer/huey/docs/django.rst

 ``-A``, ``--disable-autoload``
     Disable automatic loading of tasks modules.

+``-i``, ``--autoload-name``
+    Module name to be used for the automatic loading of tasks.
+The default is 'tasks', but you may prefer to use 'huey_tasks', for example, to avoid conflicts with tasks.py modules in third-party apps.

 .. note::
     Due to a conflict with Django's base option list, the "verbose" option is